Spittal/vue-i18n-extract/README.md

 <h2>Contribution</h2>

-We are very happy to get any kind of contribution to this project and we would like to make contribution to this project as easy and transparent as possible.
+We are very happy to get any kind of contribution to this project and we would like to make contributions to this project as easy and transparent as possible.

 When contributing to this repository, please first discuss the changes you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note we do have a code of conduct, please follow it in all your interactions with the project.
+Please note we do have a code of conduct, please follow it in all of your interactions with the project.

 You can use the GitHub repository page for the following contributions: